oegorov/LVM_scripts/README.md

 The script is intended for simplifying/automatizing work with the LVM data at our local server.
 In principle, it can be adapted for other machines, if necessary.

-**Example of the TOML config file and more detailed description is TBA at some point...**
+LVM_config_S308.toml gives an example of the TOML config file

+**More description is TBA at some point...**